How to Burn Fat and Get Ripped

 The best approach upon rising is to get a breakfast that is going to sustain you and provide fuel.
 You’ve been fasting for the past 8 hours and your body has been doing all kinds of cool stuff from recovery to growth – time to provide it with raw materials to capitalize on this and prepare for the day!

-Skipping breakfast isn’t going to stop you from burning fat or cause you serious problems, it is probably a bad practice.
+Skipping breakfast isn’t going to stop you from burning fat or cause you serious problems, but can be a bad practice.
 Approaching food as fuel is an important step in making the most of your diet: eating breakfast is associated with better eating habits and can be a great way to curb cravings.

 HOWEVER, if you naturally skip breakfast at the moment and have plenty of energy through your day, then suddenly changing your habits to eating an additional meal at breakfast without adjusting the amount of calories in your lunch, dinner and snacks will cause you to gain weight as you’ll be eating extra calories.
 So if you don’t currently eat breakfast and want to try, remember to reduce the amount of calories you eat in the remainder of the day to stay in a calorie deficit, like we mentioned earlier.